AnthropicBots/IssueScout/CODE_OF_CONDUCT.md

 - GitHub Issues
 - Pull Requests
-- Discussions
+- GitHub Discussions
 - Documentation
-- Project wiki
+- Project Wiki
 - Future communication channels operated by the project

 It also applies whenever an individual is officially representing IssueScout in public spaces.